What is dialysis access?

-- The patients with chronic renal disease needing acute hemodialysis vascular access use percutaneous inserted catheters.
+- The patients with chronic renal disease needing acute hemodialysis vascular access use percutaneously inserted catheters.
 They are inserted just before use.

 - Femoral catheters must be at least 19 cm long to reduce recirculation.
-They are left so along as there are no complications.
+They have left so long as there are no complications.

-- AV fistula maturation depends upon the size of the artery, the vein and the cardiac output.
-The time of use depends upon clinical judgement.
+- AV fistula maturation depends upon the size of the artery, the vein, and the cardiac output.
+The time of use depends upon clinical judgment.

 How can we enhance the use of AV Fistulas?

-- Arm and hand exercises by sqeezing a rubber ball with a lightly applied tourniquet.
+- Arm and hand exercises by squeezing a rubber ball with a lightly applied tourniquet.

 - Selective tying of the major veins side branches